kojenov/timer/README.md

 \- But I definitely have many more devices on my WiFi.
 Where are they?

 \- TIMER doesn't know them *by name* and does not display unnamed devices by default.
-Click on **advanced** to reveal all current leases with the corresponding MAC and IP addresses:
+Click **advanced** to reveal all current leases with the corresponding MAC and IP addresses:

 ![](images/2-advanced.png)